MaterializeInc/materialize/doc/user/content/ops/network-security/ssh-tunnel.md

 );
 ```

-This PostgreSQL connection can then be reused across multiple [`CREATE SOURCE`](/sql/create-source/postgres/)
+You can reuse this PostgreSQL connection across multiple [`CREATE SOURCE`](/sql/create-source/postgres/)
 statements:

 ```sql